Applying for Scholarships: Common Questions & Answers

-We recommend starting your search the summer before your senior year.
-If you find scholarships that aren’t open yet or aren’t due for a few months, be sure to save them to apply to later.
-By starting your scholarship research early, you can familiarize yourself with typical scholarship requirements, begin brainstorming and drafting any required application essays, and give your educators plenty of time to write you letters of recommendation.
-This preparation will leave you feeling more confident to begin applying in the fall!
+We recommend starting your search the summer before your senior year of high school.
+If you find scholarships that aren’t open yet or aren’t due for a few months, be sure to save them to apply for later.
+The earlier you start your scholarship search, the sooner you can familiarize yourself with typical application requirements, begin brainstorming and drafting a personal statement that can be tailored to each scholarship you apply for, and give the people writing you letters of recommendation plenty of time and notice.

-Should I apply for scholarships before or after I’m admitted to colleges?
+Should I apply for scholarships before or after I’m accepted to colleges?

 I’m already in college.
-Is it too late to apply to scholarships?
+Is it too late to apply for scholarships?

 No!
-There are SO many scholarships out there available to students of all ages, years in school, major, and more!
+There are tons of scholarships out there available to students of all ages, demographics, years in school, areas of interest, and majors.
 It’s never too late to find money for college, so consistently searching for scholarships is key.
-Your major is also a good place to check for scholarships.

 Where to look

 Why not start your search on one of our hand-picked scholarship lists?
 We update each list frequently and thoroughly vet each scholarship before they’re added.

 How do I know if a scholarship is legit?

 There are some specific things to look out for when you come across a scholarship you’re interested in: